 Our experienced and compassionate attorneys have handled hundreds of cases involving family and matrimonial issues throughout New York State.
-January 2018 marked an expansion to our renowned Family & Matrimonial practice with Flo Richardson joining the firm as Of Counsel.
-Bringing decades of experience focusing exclusively in family law matters, Flo joins our attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.
+January 2018 marked an expansion to our renowned Divorce/Family/Matrimonial practice with Florence Richardson joining the firm as Of Counsel.
+Bringing decades of experience focusing exclusively in family law matters, Flo joins attorneys Will Berglund and Kelly Mikullitz to create one of the most dynamic family law practices in the state.

 Equitable Distribution in New York

 Equitable Distribution of marital property is determined by the court after the court’s mandatory consideration of a number of factors, including:

 - Income and property of each party at the time of marriage and at the time of commencement of the action for divorce

 - Duration of the marriage and the age and health of the parties

 - Need of a custodial parent to occupy or own the marital residence and to use or own its household effects

 - Loss of inheritance and pension rights upon dissolution of the marriage

 - Loss of health insurance benefits upon dissolution of the marriage

 - Any equitable claim to, interest in, or direct or indirect contributions made to the acquisition of marital property by the non-titled spouse, including joint efforts or expenditures and contributions and services as spouse, parent, wage earner and homemaker, and to the career or career potential of the other party